 Now that we know that retrieval practice is such an important learning approach, we should start encouraging the learners to engage in retrieval to improve their learning in many different settings and situations.
 Up until now, retrieval was not regarded as an important part of the learning process, and unfortunately, we were not encouraging our learners to engage in retrieval as often as we should have.
 Every eLearning designer and eLearning company that designs and develops eLearning should take into consideration the benefits of memory retrieval.
 Make sure that you provide quizzes, knowledge checks, and assessments with every learning product you develop.
 This simple step has an enormous potential to greatly improve the training outcomes for your learning population.

 Quizzes come with a variety of positive effects in addition to knowledge retention.
 Quizzes have the same benefits for online courses as they do for face-to-face courses.
 Several benefits of quizzes are:

-- Allows instructor to determine the depth of critical thinking done by students on a frequent basis throughout the course
+- Allows the instructor to determine the depth of critical thinking done by students on a frequent basis throughout the course

-- Determine preparedness of students regarding their understanding of the content before a final exam is given
+- Determine the preparedness of students regarding their understanding of the content before a final exam is given

 - Short quizzes can be scored quickly in the learning management system (LMS) to provide quick feedback to students